albertodev01/equations/README.md

 # Numerical integration

-The "**numerical integration**" term refers to a group of algorithms for calculating the numerical value of a definite integral (on a given interval).
+The "**numerical integration**" term refers to a group of algorithms for calculating the numerical value of a definite integral.
 The function must be continuous within the integration bounds.
 This package currently supports the following algorithms:

  - `MidpointRule`
  - `SimpsonRule`
  - `TrapezoidalRule`
+ - `AdaptiveQuadrature`

-Other than the integration bounds (called `lowerBound` and `lowerBound`), the classes also have an optional parameter called `intervals`.
+Other than the integration bounds (called `lowerBound` and `lowerBound`), some classes may also have an optional `intervals` parameter.
 It already has a good default value but of course you can change it!
+For example:

 ```dart
 const simpson = SimpsonRule(